 Ornate design style popularized during the Victorian Era.
 Some of the key elements include:

 - Fabric and patterns in silk and floral print

-- Soft furnishings and décor like picture frames, vases, lace, button back chairs or ottomans
+- Soft furnishings and décor items like picture frames, vases, lace, button-back chairs, or ottomans

 - Mantelpieces and fireplaces

-An old fashion fireplace tucked in a wooden cabinet border is matched with a floral printed carpet and and seat covers, tiffany lights and a few decorative vases.
+A vintage fireplace tucked into an ornate wooden cabinet is matched with a floral-printed area rug and seat covers, Tiffany lights, and a few decorative vases.

-A bronze plated mirror and symmetrical wall mounted candle holders are just a few of the Victorian styled pieces.
-The ottoman resting right in front of the fireplace is quite an attention stealer.
+A bronze-plated mirror and symmetrical wall-mounted candle holders are just a few Victorian-styled pieces.
+The ottoman resting right before the fireplace is quite an attention stealer.

-Quite an overwhelming design of a rustic living room with mahogany colored sofa and ottoman in the center.
-Rustic hanging wall decor and potted plants show the nature and earthy side of the design.
+A mahogany-colored sofa and ottoman are the focus of this living room.
+Rustic hanging wall decor and potted plants accentuate the earthiness of the design.

-Very eclectic with a few timeworn items like the pots, stone fireplace and nature-filled motif with all the animal and flower additions.
+Very eclectic living room with a few timeworn items like the pots, stone fireplace, and nature-filled motif,

-Weathered woods, hand stitched fabrics, an old and rugged sofa set and a few pieces of greenery make it more rustic with a touch of Southwestern design.
+Weathered woods, hand-stitched fabrics, an old and rugged sofa set, and a few pieces of greenery create a rustic aesthetic with a touch of Southwestern design.

-Illustrations originally published at Cottageandbungalow.com.
+Illustrations were published initially at Cottageandbungalow.com.
 Republished here with permission.